 And yet you seem to find this remarkable way of balancing this challenge with the spirit of playfulness.
 You refer to the challenge of your practice as a “game”, and I love how that speaks to this element of playfulness and fun.
 Talking of fun, a lot of your work references 70s disco culture, what is your relationship with that world?

 It’s always been about colour for me, I have always been into blocks of colour.
 Ever since I was 5 years old when I was saying to mum, “What are these pictures in this book?” and she was like, “They are screen prints.”
-She got me a pop art book, and told me about Andy Warhol, and (Insert another pop artist here?)
-Robert Rauschenberg, Peter Blake to name a few and I loved it, all the colours!
+She got me a pop art book, and told me about Andy Warhol, Robert Rauschenberg and Peter Blake to name a few and I loved it, all the colours!
 My work has always been really colourful, and I can’t see myself doing anything else, so then you ask yourself, ‘Well what goes with colour?
 What do I really like in my life that gives me that chance to be colourful? … Disco!’
 You have to match up those things that you really love.
 I collect music, I am into jazz funk and all that, and the two go well together.
 The font I use came from walking down the street, looking at the shop signs, mainly Chinese takeaway shops, and I was like, ‘Why does that feel so nice?’ so I started putting these elements together, and it grew from there.

 "I just want it to be in your face and colourful"